kdpuvvadi/blog/_posts/2024-03-03-omada-sdn-controller-ubuntu-22-04.md

 For Debian systems, Omada need Java 8 or later, MongoDB 4, JSVC, curl.

-Omada Controller is return in Java & we are using opensource Java 17 binary `Openjdk-17-jre-headless`
+Omada Controller is written in Java & we are using opensource Java 17 binary `Openjdk-17-jre-headless`

 ```shell
 sudo apt install Openjdk-17-jre-headless jsvc curl -y